DavidValin/vtmate/README.md

-## the final AI voice conversational system all running in your terminal!
+## The final AI voice conversational system all running in your terminal!

-As easy as it sounds.
-Includes all you need to voice chat with ai models.
+Powerful ai toolkit to interact with ai models via voice from your terminal at extremely low latency with realistic voices.
+Allows live voice conversations and run debates between ai agents with user intervention, stdin and text file inputs and more

 Finally the cross platform voice ui you were waiting on now available for MacOS, Windows and Linux, no need for external installations.

 🚀🚀🚀 NOW automated ai agents debate possible.
 Initialize an infinite debate between two agents and interrupt at any time to change the subject